Linuxbrew/brew/docs/Manpage.md

   * `HOMEBREW_FORCE_VENDOR_RUBY`:
     If set, Homebrew will always use its vendored, relocatable Ruby 2.0 version even if the system version of Ruby is >=2.0.

+  * `HOMEBREW_GIT`:
+    When using Git, Homebrew will use `GIT` if set, a Homebrew-built Git if installed, or the system-provided binary.

+    Set this to force Homebrew to use a particular git binary.

   * `HOMEBREW_GITHUB_API_TOKEN`:
     A personal access token for the GitHub API, which you can create at